 - On the Data Import Options screen set:

-- If a conversion table is used, this is usually (None)
+- If a conversion table is used.
+Leave as (None) if not required.

-- If you wish to Overwrite Existing Records, this is usually unchecked
+- If you wish to Overwrite Existing Records.
+Leave this unchecked unless required.

 - Select the file you wish to import, e.g. MyExcelFile.xlsx